12 Rude Money Habits You Need to Stop ASAP

 Judging people based on how they spend their money

 In the same breath, how people decide to spend their hard-earned money is their right.
 “If your friend gets weekly massages and you find that to be too extravagant for your taste, remember to keep those thoughts to yourself because it’s their money and they get to decide for themselves,” Tsai says.
-This is one of the things rich people never do.

 Automatically splitting the bill